-Thomas Babington (Macaulay), 1st Baron Macaulay, historian and poet, was buried at the foot of Joseph Addison’s statue in Poets’ Corner on 9 January 1860.
+Thomas Babington (Macaulay), 1st Baron Macaulay, historian and poet, was buried at the foot of Joseph Addison’s statue in Poets’ Corner in Westminster Abbey on 9 January 1860.
 The service was conducted by Richard Chenevix Trench, Dean of Westminster.
 The gravestone reads:

 THOMAS BABINGTON LORD MACAULAY.
 BORN AT ROTHLEY TEMPLE, LEICESTERSHIRE OCTOBER 25 1800.
 DIED AT HOLLY LODGE, CAMPDEN HILL DECEMBER 28 1859.
 HIS BODY IS BURIED IN PEACE BUT HIS NAME LIVETH FOR EVERMORE.